Rules, Regulations & FAQs

 Where is the start line?

 Yampa and 10th Street in downtown Steamboat Springs, CO.
-It is in the same location as previous years.

 How many aid stations are on course?